cewing/training.python_web/source/presentations/week08.rst

 .. class:: incremental

-The ``root_factory`` of your app is the router that determines how to dispatch individual requests.
+The ``root_factory`` of your app returns the router that determines how to dispatch individual requests.

 .. class:: incremental